 Sabrina Lynn Gore couldn’t be more excited to be a part of the Victory Dolls with of some of the finest ladies in the state!!!
 Born in Kalamazoo, Michigan, she started school in Germany as an Army brat.
 Her family was stationed back to the U.S. when she was 7 and she spent her youth living all over the country.
-She eventually transplanted from NYC, where she graduated with a B.A. from the School for Film and Television and lived for many years, and is now a proud resident of South Florida where she lives with her husband and extremely photogenic Aussie/Catahoula mix, Biscuit!
+She eventually transplanted from NYC, where she graduated with a B.A. from the School for Film and Television and lived for many years, and is now a proud resident of South Florida where she lives with her extremely photogenic Aussie/Catahoula mix, Biscuit!
 Sabrina has been an active member of the SoFlo theatre community for at least the last 10 years working on stage and behind the scenes for many theatre companies.
-A critically acclaimed performer, she’s also a Silver Palm award winning actress and Producer and has been part of multiple Carbonell Award nominated productions.
+A critically acclaimed performer, she’s also a Silver Palm Award winner and Carbonell nominated actress and Producer, and has been part of multiple Carbonell Award nominated productions.
 An advocate for community growth, she’s often behind the scenes helping to nurture smaller, local companies by acting as a Volunteer Advisor.
 Wearing many hats, she has also served in various technical roles in several productions including Stage Manager, Director, Costumer, Set Designer, Lighting Designer, and Choreographer.
 Most notably, she served as the Managing Director and was one of the founders of Outré Theatre Company.
 Before that, she was an early company member and served on the Board of Directors of Slow Burn Theatre.

 Some favorite roles she’s played so far include: Diana (Next to Normal), Christine Colgate (Dirty Rotten Scoundrels), Emma Borden (Lizzie: the Musical), Queenie (Lippas: The Wild Party) Erato (Xanadu), Emilia (Othello), Velma Kelly (Chicago), Mrs. Lyons (Blood Brothers), Beatrice (Much Ado About Nothing), Medea (The Violet Hour: A Modern Medea).